 Reports regarding germline findings that may impact medical management should come from laboratories that are certified by the College of American Pathologists (CAP) and Clinical Laboratory Improvement Amendments (CLIA), with some U.S. states (eg, New York) having additional reporting requirements.
-Certain large genomic rearrangements are not detectable by a primary sequencing assay, thereby necessitating supplementary testing in some cases.
-50-53 For example, there are tests that detect rare, large cancer-associated rearrangements of DNA in the
+Certain large genomic rearrangements are not detectable by a primary sequencing assay, thereby necessitating supplementary testing in some cases.50-53 For example, there are tests that detect rare, large cancer-associated rearrangements of DNA in the BRCA1/2 genes that are otherwise not detected by direct sequencing of the BRCA1/2 genes.
+Therefore, the NCCN Guidelines Panel emphasizes the need for comprehensive testing, which encompasses full BRCA1/2 sequencing and detection of large gene rearrangements.

-Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic
+NCCN Network® National Comprehensive Cancer Network® NCCN Guidelines Version 1.2021 Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic